Vista Social

 Can you block TikTok users without them knowing?

 Users you block on TikTok won’t receive notifications that they’ve been blocked.
-However, if the user goes to your client’s profile and can no longer see your posts and other content, they’ll figure out that they’ve been blocked.
+However, if the user goes to your profile and can no longer see your posts and other content, they’ll figure out that they’ve been blocked.

 Why can’t I block a user on TikTok?